OmarHesham2356/MyFirstHTML/README.md

 This project has no external dependencies.
 All you need is a web browser to view the HTML files and a text editor to modify the code.

+## 🌐 Online Validators

+You can use the following tools to check and validate your code:

+- ✅ [W3C HTML Validator](https://validator.w3.org) – validate your HTML structure
+- 🎨 [W3C CSS Validator](https://jigsaw.w3.org/css-validator/) – validate your CSS styling

+---

 ## Contribution Guidelines

 We welcome contributions that improve the project's clarity and educational value for beginners.